lcharle1/jour329w_fall2025/charleston/cns_collections/notes.md

 - All of my LLMS failed.
 - I realized I typed "Immigration status" and not "immigration_status".
 I will fix the formatting to match the other metadatas
 - I learned seeing 'LLM failed' for all of them had to do with the API key.
 I will restart from the beginning and make sure everthing works accordingly and try my metadata again.

+# new errors - 10/17/2025

+I am receiving this error since after this command: 'uv run datasette beat_stories.db'.
+This is the error: